 See single supplement policy below.

 Boundless Journeys' trips are designed for energetic and flexible individuals who like to be active and have a spirit of adventure and a positive attitude.
 This trip is rated 3+, moderate to strenuous, on a scale of 1-5 (5 being the most strenuous).
 We hike full days through spectacular mountainous terrain.
 Most days include long elevation gains and losses ranging from 1,000 to 3,400 feet; hiking duration ranging from three to five hours, and mileage ranging from 5.5 to 8.5 miles.
-Most hiking is between 5,000 and 8,000 feet.
+Hiking is at elevations up to 7,470'.

 Most Convenient Arrival Airport:Innsbruck Airport, Innsbruck, Austria (airport code INN)